Tibet and "Reform and Opening Up" in the Post-Mao PRC

 Mar 1989 Beijing declares martial law in Lhasa.
 Foreigners expelled.
 Suspected dissidents arrested, tortured.
 Hardliners blame liberal ethnic policies for the unrest.

-Spring 1989 Massacre in Tiananmen square.
-Deng Xiaoping calls in PLA troops to crackdown on massive student protests in Beijing demanding democracy, end to official corruption.
+Spring 1989 Student/worker protests and massacre in Tiananmen square.
+Deng Xiaoping calls in PLA troops to crackdown on massive student and worker protests in Beijing demanding democracy, end to official corruption.

 1990's Period in which the state continues rapid economic development but cracks down on political dissent, strengthens security apparatuses, tightens control on school curricula.
 Tibetan monasteries more tightly regulated or closed in a "Patriotic Education" campaign.
 Tighter restrictions on public, especially religious gatherings